Statutory Bars and Patent Rights

 The underlying public policy is that the patent system exists to induce people to invent.
-Congress will grant an inventor a monopoly for a limited period of 20 years over the rights to make, use, sell, offer to sell, or import an invention in exchange for disclosing to the public everything someone would need to make and use that invention once that period is over.
+Congress will grant an inventor a monopoly for a limited period of 20 years over the rights to make, use, sell, offer to sell, or import an invention in exchange for sharing the invention with the public.
+A patent is a document that discloses everything one would need to make and use that invention once that period is over.
 The statutory bars prevent inventors from artificially lengthening the term of their patent, encourage earlier disclosure to the public, and prevent inventions from being removed from the public domain.

 The publication bar extends to any publication, worldwide.
 This includes journal articles, patents in other countries, fliers handed out at trade shows, printed pictures, or any other literature that describes the invention.
 The publication is required to be “sufficiently accessible” to the public, but accessibility is rarely at issue since even a single copy of a doctoral thesis, properly catalogued in a university library, has been considered to be publicly accessible.

 The on-sale bar triggers the beginning of the grace period if an invention is actually sold or merely offered for sale, but only if the act occurs in the U.S. The primary issue that arises with the on-sale bar relates to whether an inventor has offered to sell the actual invention, or whether he has merely offered an unrealized “concept.”
 This distinction depends on the stage of development of the technology.